Kuba Witek is a Polish adventure & documentary filmmaker, traveler, digital nomad, musician and author.

+Born in Cracow on November 19, 1983 – raised in Kielce, Poland.
 Graduated from the University of Central Lancashire in Preston, United Kingdom, specializing in Music Production.

-In 2015 he wrote his first quasi-biographical novel – RE:Tusz – a difficult coming of age story based in post-communist Poland.
+A participant and leader of music and multimedia initiatives across Europe, engaging in various non-governmental activities.
+In 2015 he wrote his first autobiographical novel – RE:Tusz – a difficult coming of age story based in post-communist Poland.